OctopusDeploy/docs/docs/getting-started/best-practices/step-templates-and-script-modules.md

 hideInThisSection: true
 ---

-[Step Templates](/docs/projects/custom-step-templates.md) and [Script Modules](/docs/deployments/custom-scripts/script-modules.md) allow you to extend the functionality of Octopus Deploy to meet your deployment needs.
-WHile they appear very similar, they are designed to meet different goals.
+[Step Templates](/docs/projects/custom-step-templates.md) and [Script Modules](/docs/deployments/custom-scripts/script-modules.md) allow you to extend the functionality of Octopus Deploy.
+While they appear similar, they are designed to meet different goals.

 - Step Templates are re-usable steps you can inject into your deployment or runbook process to perform a specific task.
 Examples include stopping IIS, deploying database migration scripts using a third-party tool such as Flyway, notifying VictorOps of a completed deployment, and more.
 - Script Modules are re-usable functions you can inject into scripts run by your deployment or runbook process.
 Examples include a function to call the Octopus API, functions to write output to a centralized log, or a function to find an item in a list by name.